-The main advantage of many models coupling physical and general biological laws is that parameters in the models would be (mostly) related to predator and prey sizes, a trait that is commonly measured, which makes conclusions from the models easily testable.
-Applying this approach to the study of functional response would allow for a real novelty since the parameters of the functional response would not be measured at the community level, but would be derived from the individual (or species) level.
-Hence, classical parameters such as attack rate and handling time would become emerging properties of the model.
-Another strength of this approach is to allow for hypothesis testing, since discrepancies between predicted and observed patterns would point out to incomplete or erroneous hypothesis.
+The main advantage of many models coupling physical and general biological laws is that parameters in the models are mostly related to the body size of predators and prey, a trait that is commonly measured, which makes predictions from the models easily testable.
+Applying this approach to the study of the functional response would allow for a real novelty since the parameters of the functional response would no longer be measured at the community level, but would be derived from the individual (or species) level.Classical parameters such as attack rate and handling time would become emerging properties of the model.
+Another strength of this approach is that it allows hypothesis testing, since discrepancies between predicted and observed patterns would point to incomplete or erroneous hypotheses.

-In order to illustrate this novel approach, we propose to include some of these mechanical factors related to body size into a theoretical model that predicts the functional response for a given predator and a given prey.
+In order to illustrate this novel approach, we propose to include some of the mechanical factors related to body size in a theoretical model that predicts the functional response of a given predator consuming a given prey.

 A case study as an example of new mechanistic approaches

-In a recent study, Portalier et al. (2019) provided a biomechanical model that uses general laws of mechanics and well-known biological laws, all related to body size, to predict predator to prey interactions.
+In a recent study, Portalier et al. (2019) provided a biomechanical model that uses general laws of mechanics and well-known biological laws, all related to body size, to predict predatorprey interactions.
 This model fits data remarkably well (Portalier et al., 2019).
-The model provides a detailed mechanism for predation, where predators have to move for searching, capturing and handling their prey.
+The model provides a detailed mechanism for predation, where predators have to move around for searching, capturing and handling their prey.
 All these aspects depend on the body masses of both the predator and its prey.
 The parameters of the functional response can be immediately computed from the biomechanical model.
-Hence, this model provides a novel method to parameterize a functional response based on individual traits, and using mechanical laws.
-According to the biomechanical model assumptions, it is well-suited for pelagic organisms.
+Hence, this model provides a novel method to parameterize a functional response based on individual traits, and on using mechanical laws.
+According to the biomechanical model assumptions, it is well suited for pelagic organisms.

 Main framework

-This model uses body size and physical features of the medium, to predict predator to prey interactions.
-Hence, the model requires body masses of both the predator and its prey.
+This model uses body size and physical features of the medium to predict predatorprey interactions.
+Hence, the model requires the body masses of both the predator and its prey.
 The physical parameters are acceleration due to gravity, body density, medium density, and medium viscosity.
-Then, the model computes all necessary information to predict feasible predator-prey interactions.
+Then, the model computes all the necessary information to predict feasible predator-prey interactions.

-Predation is broken up into three successive sequences: a predator needs to search, capture and then handle its prey.
-Each predation sequence leads to time expenditures and requires motion.
+Predation is broken down into three successive sequences: a predator needs to search, capture, and then handle its prey.
+Each predation sequence leads to a time expenditure and requires motion.
 Following the idea developed by Bejan and Marden (2006), motion is modelled as an oscillatory process that is decomposed into three sequences.
-First, organismal stroke leads to a thrust that propels the body upwards (facing gravity and drag due to density and viscosity, but following Archimedes’ force) and forwards (facing drag).
-Second, when stroke ends, the body pursue its ascending movement by inertia until its stops.
+First, an organismal stroke leads to a thrust that propels the body upwards (facing gravity and drag due to density and viscosity, but following Archimedes’ force) and forwards (facing drag).
+Second, when stroke ends, the body continues its ascending movement by inertia until its stops.
 Third, the body returns by inertia to its original vertical position.
 During this vertical oscillation, the body moves forward compared to its original horizontal position over a distance that depends on the forward component of thrust (see supplementary material for more details).
 Then, another sequence begins.
-The model computed the thrust force needed to propel the body (that is constrained by body size), the horizontal distance covered, the speed and the associated energetic cost that maximize the probability to capture a prey, and the net energy gain from its consumption.
+The model computes the thrust force needed to propel the body (which is constrained by body size), the horizontal distance covered, the speed and the associated energetic cost that maximizes the probability to capture a prey, and the net energy gain from its consumption.
 Predicted speeds fit data remarkably well (Fig 1).
-Both predator and prey follow the same framework, with the difference that the prey only maximizes its probability to escape predation.
+Both predator and prey follow the same rules, with the difference that the prey only maximizes its probability to escape predation.